 The Decadent 48-Hour Food and Beverage Itinerary

-Curated by Executive Chef Shaun Acosta, this itinerary will have guests of Four Seasons Hotel New York Downtown travelling throughout Lower Manhattan in search of the ultimate in local libations and decadent treats.
+Curated by the Hotel's culinary team, this itinerary will have guests of Four Seasons Hotel New York Downtown travelling throughout Lower Manhattan in search of the ultimate in local libations and decadent treats.

-As the Executive Chef for the Hotel and the creator of our Restaurant in Your Room Program, Chef Acosta believes that, “Dining in should be a choice not a necessity.
+As the creators of our Restaurant in Your Room Program, the team believes that, “Dining in should be a choice not a necessity.
 It should be an experience you look forward to that touches all your senses, just as it does when dining in a restaurant.
 From the presentation to the quality of your dish, the visual appeal and the aroma of a meal prepared with warmth and care, we would like to become your favourite restaurant in the city - no reservations required.”

-For those who want to venture out, Chef Acosta suggests this itinerary.
+For those who want to venture out, Four Seasons suggests this itinerary.

 - Head to Mia’s Brooklyn Bakery for a cupcake.
-The selections are endless but my favourite is the crème brulee cupcake.
+The selections are endless but our favourite is the crème brulee cupcake.

 - Then onto Stumptown Coffee Roasters in Cobble Hill for a nitro cold brew.